rohityadavcloud/monkeybox/README.md

 - If you've any other hypervisor such as VirtualBox or VMware workstations please uninstall it before proceeding further.
 - Due to license issues, pre-built KVM-based monkeyboxes are only published.
-  Watch this space in sometimes, I'll blog about how to DIY XenServer and VMware/ESXi+vCenter (6.5u1) monkeybox.
+  Watch this space in sometimes, I may blog about how to DIY XenServer and VMware/ESXi+vCenter monkeybox.

 Pre-built :monkey:boxes can be [downloaded](http://dl.rohityadav.cloud/monkeyboxes/) from: